-Five days in Paris is too short.
-There is so much to do and so much experience that many weeks won’t suffice.
+Trying to visit Paris in 5 days is too short.
+There is so much to do and so much to experience that many weeks won’t suffice.
 This is an overview of one of our trips.
 This was a sisters’ trip was during the 2017 Thanksgiving break.
 Here are some highlights of a memorable week.

 Day 1 – Acclimating in Paris

 Picasso Museum was fairly close to our neighborhood, so we wandered in.
 It houses Pablo Picasso’s life’s work donated to the state in lieu of estate tax.
-So the state got the fantastic collection and the Picasso family got a well maintained museum to share their inheritance.
-Read all about the history of this new museums of art in Paris at History of Picasso Museum.
-It is one of the newest museums in Paris and setup as the environment Picasso would have painted in.
+So the state got the fantastic collection and the Picasso family got a well-maintained museum to share their inheritance.
+Read all about the history of this new museum of art in Paris at the History of Picasso Museum.
+It is one of the newest museums in Paris and set up as the environment Picasso would have painted in.

 - Les Petites